harmslab/epistasis/README.md

 A python API for modeling statistical, high-order epistasis in genotype-phenotype maps.
 All models follow a *Scikit-learn* interface, making it easy to integrate `epistasis` models with other pipelines and software.
 It includes a plotting module built on matplotlib for visualizing high-order interactions and interactive widgets to simplify complex nonlinear fits.

-This package includes APIs for both linear and nonlinear epistasis models, described in this [paper](http://biorxiv.org/content/early/2016/12/02/072256), relaxing the assumption of linearity.
+This package includes APIs for both linear and nonlinear epistasis models, described in this [paper](https://doi.org/10.1534/genetics.116.195214).

+If you'd like to see how we used the epistasis package in our recent Genetics paper (2017), run our Jupyter notebooks [here](http://mybinder.org:/repo/harmslab/notebooks-nonlinear-high-order-epistasis)!

 ## Basic examples